subhu-darkknight72/OperatingSystems_Lab/README.md

 - <code>Data Analysis</code> : takes text file input, and outputs the count of majors in descending order, names of students with 2 or more majors alphabetically, and number of students with a single major.

 ## Assignment 2 : Use of syscall
 A shell as an application program on top of the Linux kernel.
-The shell will accept user commands and execute them.
+It accepts user commands and execute them.
 - Run external commands with input/output redirection,
 - Run external commands in the background,
 - Run several external commands in pipe mode,